-In the 2022 legislative session, our advocacy efforts also focused heavily on Board-directed State Legislative Program goals and several proposals that would have impacted Metro programs.
-Metro's 2022 State Legislative priorities focused on sponsoring bills that would allow Metro to exercise local business preferences in competitive low-bid contracting, allow Metro to utilize job order contracting, as well as continuing to advocate for increased transportation funding for Los Angeles County.
+In the 2023 legislative session, our advocacy efforts also focused heavily on Board-directed State

+Legislative Program goals, as well as several proposals that would have impacted Metro programs.
+Metro's 2023 State Legislative priorities focused on sponsoring a bill to allow Metro to utilize job order contracting, as well as continuing to advocate for increased transportation funding for Los Angeles County.
+Early on in the legislative process this year, Metro also signed on to sponsor a bill related to combatting homelessness on transit properties.

-Metro successfully advocated for the passage of three sponsored and co-sponsored measures.
+Metro was successful in advocating for the passage and signing of two sponsored measures.
 The advocacy efforts around each bill included stakeholder support and collaboration that helped to advance each measure.
 Staff would like to acknowledge the Board for its forward thinking and support of the measures.
-Staff would also like to note that the diligent staff support from the Diversity and Economic Opportunity Department, the Office of Equity and Race, County Counsel, and Program Management departments were integral to the success of the measures and coalition building efforts.
-The bills, which will become law on January 1, 2023, are summarized below:
+Staff would also like to note that the diligent staff support from around the agency was integral to the success of the measures and coalition building efforts.
+The bills, which will become law on January 1, 2024, are summarized below: